 - Salt, to taste

-*MSG is wonderful for savory foods.
+*MSG is wonderful for savory foods and truly adds so much to the dish.
 But if you do not like to use MSG, it can be omitted.

 1. Brown the shanks and neck bones.

 – Pat the shanks and neck bones dry with paper towels and then season with the salt and MSG.